How to Implement Worker Voice in a Global Value Chain

 Step 4: Build the grievance mechanism alongside the survey, not after it

-The commercial argument — 1:3 ROI, 44% reduction in absenteeism, 33% improvement in retention — belongs in the supplier conversation too, not just the brand's internal business case.
+The commercial argument — 1:3 ROI, 44% reduction in absenteeism, 33% improvement in retention — belongs in the site conversation too, not just the brand's internal business case.
 See the business case for worker engagement for the evidence to bring to that conversation.

 Step 6: Repeat annually.
 Human rights is a practice, not a project.